 9. Myers Park is a great place to spend the afternoon, or if you’re camping, the week.
 There are spots for RV camping right along the edge of the lake set back in a secluded little “wooded” area.
 There are two playgrounds, volleyball courts, horseshoes, a marina for boat launching, and a gorgeous grassy knoll where I have taken to doing some Pilates after my (attempt at) jogging around the path.
 Since it’s a college town, anyway, no one looks at you strange for getting at there and attempting to get your exercise on.
 There’s even a swimming area in the lake that is roped off and has an on-site lifeguard on duty.
 It will cost you $3.00 to take your vehicle in if you’re not a resident, but if you park at the top of the hill and don’t mind a bit of a walk, there is no cost to walk in to the park.

 10. And last, but definitely not least, is the Cayuga Nature Center.
 Munchkin usually spends a good portion of her summer and spring breaks here attending one or more camps.
 They have an amazing animal exhibit with peacocks, foxes, chinchillas, different snakes, *EEEEK* and even a tiny little hedgehog.
 There is a six story tree house for kids to climb and run and play in and if you’re into hiking, there is an awesome trail to explore.
 The property is beautiful, the people are wonderful, and good times will be had.

-Got any other Ithaca favorites?
+Got any other favorite things to do in Ithaca with kids?
 Leave them in the comments!